- Only includes reports to child welfare agencies (i.e., excludes maltreatment that is not reported or only reported to police).

 - No independent verification of the information provided by investigating workers.

-There were 23 sites that participated in the OIS-2008, including Aboriginal agencies.
-These sites were chosen to represent all Ontario child welfare agencies/offices.
+There were 17 sites that participated in the OIS-2013, including Indigenous agencies.
+These sites were chosen to represent all Ontario child welfare agencies.
 Site participation is confidential; the OIS research team will not disclose any information about participating agencies.
 Participating children’s aid societies do not need to reveal their participation in the study to the media or the public.
-Sites are randomly sampled from a list of agencies/offices within the province.
+Sites are randomly sampled from a list of agencies within the province.

-There has been no change between 2003 and 2008 in the rate of maltreatment-related investigations.
-An estimated 5% of the population fifteen years and under (or 54.05 per 1,000 children) were the subject of a maltreatment-related investigation in Ontario in 2008, a non-significant increase from the rate of 53.59 per 1,000 reported in 2003.
+There has been no change between 2008 and 2013 in the rate of maltreatment-related investigations.
+An estimated 5% of the population fifteen years and under (or 53.32 per 1,000 children) were the subject of a maltreatment-related investigation in Ontario in 2013, a non-significant decrease from the rate of 54.05 per 1,000 reported in 2008.

-An estimated 6% of investigations resulted in a change of residence for the child at some point during the investigation.
-In 3% of investigations, the child moved to another parent or relative as an informal arrangement.
-In 2% of investigations, the child was placed in foster care, kinship care or group care, and in 1% of investigations, the child was placed in residential secure treatment or group homes.
-The incidence of formal placement was 1.26 per 1,000 children.
+An estimated 3% of investigations resulted in an out-of-home placement for the child at some point during the investigation.
+In 1% of investigations, the child moved to another parent or relative as an informal arrangement.
+In 2% of investigations, the child was placed in foster care, and in less than 1% of investigations, the child was placed in residential secure treatment or group homes.
+The incidence of formal placement was 1.02 per 1,000 children.